-Fear of fireworks and noise anxiety
+Fear of fireworks in dogs and cats

 This article was written by a FirstVet vet

 Did you know that FirstVet offers video calls with experienced, UK registered vets?
 If you are insured with one of our pet insurance partners, your video calls are completely free.
 You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.